East London Link

 Is the presentation from Nov 4th available in a recorded format?

-MJS asked almost 2 years ago
+MJS asked about 3 years ago

 We will be posting the recording as soon as it's available from our Zoom account.
 It can take up to 24 hours to be ready, so we don't have it just yet.
 We'll send an email out to our subscriber list to let you know when it is ready.
 In the meantime, we're posting a PDF of the presentation to the website.
 Thanks for your interest in the project!